wwarthen/RomWBW/Source/Doc/Applications.md

 Use `TIMER` to display the current value of the counter.

 Use `TIMER /C` to display the value of the counter continuously.
+Press any key to exit.

 Use `TIMER /Z` to zero the seconds counter.